bahlo/ing-ynab/README.md

 recommended to run this in your local network (could be a Raspberry Pi, it's pretty light).

-The application writes the last date and a hash of the last imported transaction to a `state` file.
-If you use it in a container be sure to mount it to prevent duplicates.

 There are various ways to start the application:

 ### Local